-6.1 In order for a compliance program to be deemed OpenChain Conforming, the organization must affirm that the program satisfies the requirements presented in this specification.
+6.1 In order for a Program to be deemed OpenChain Conforming Program, the organization must affirm that the program satisfies the requirements presented in this specification.

-6.1.1 A document affirming the program satisfies all the requirements of this document, OpenChain Specification version 2.0.
+6.1.1 A document affirming the Program designated in requirement 1.4 satisfies all the requirements of this document, OpenChain Specification version 2.0.